 Flexible Image Transport System (FITS) is a digital file format used to store, transmit, and manipulate scientific and other images.
 FITS is the most commonly used digital file format in astronomy.

-We give our highest recommendation to Astropy and AstroImageJ.
-But there’s lots of other great tools.
+We give our highest recommendation to Astropy, CARTA and AstroImageJ.
+But there are lots of other great tools.

-Now, let’s explore the 11 astronomical data analysis software at hand.
+Let’s explore the 14 astronomical data analysis software at hand.
 For each title we have compiled its own portal page, a full description with an in-depth analysis of its features, a screenshot of the software in action, together with links to relevant resources.

 |Astronomical Data Analysis Tools|